-If cruise control is already engaged:
+If the cruise control system is already activated:

-- Press and hold the thumbwheel up to +RES until the desired cruise speed is reached, then release it. - To increase the vehicle speed in small increments, briefly press the thumbwheel up to +RES and then release it.
-For each press, the vehicle speed increases by 1 km/ h (1 mph).
+- Press and hold +RES until the desired speed is reached, then release it. - To increase vehicle speed in small increments, briefly press +RES.
+For each press, the vehicle goes about 1 km/h (1 mph) faster.